CNCA’s Game Changer Fund

 Research & Writing: Peter Plastrik and John Cleveland, Innovation Network for Communities

-The Carbon Neutral Cities Alliance is releasing its Game Changers Report on September 12 as part of the Global Climate Action Summit (available here).
+The Carbon Neutral Cities Alliance released its Game Changers Report on September 12 as part of the Global Climate Action Summit (available here).
 The report highlights the key policies and practices that CNCA cities have found to be transformational in addressing their most pressing GHG emission challenges.

 This year, CNCA identified seven promising, next-generation practices to share with other cities.
 They are Game Changers: impactful actions that can accelerate and amplify decarbonization in cities.
 This is what CNCA cities are doing and what is happening on the ground at the leading edge of city decarbonization practice.
 They are changing the game.
 And they are the next essential steps that many cities should consider on the pathway to carbon neutrality.